How to Dance At A Basic "Good Enough" Level

 If you get into the habit of dancing around at home in the spare moments you're listening to music it won't be long before you start to get the hang of things.
 After that the more time you put in, the more you'll refine your style.

 Get in front of a mirror, put some good music on, and start dancing to it in the basic way I mentioned above.
 Remember, if your instinct is to jump around a lot or be a bit spazzy, consciously tone yourself down.
 Try to get comfortable with the typical, boring way of dancing first.
-A lot of the time on actual dance floors you won't even have that much room anyways, so if you only practice moves that requires a lot of space you'll be put in an awkward spot when you end up somewhere more crowded.
+A lot of the time on actual dance floors you won't even have that much room anyway, so if you only practice moves that requires a lot of space you'll be put in an awkward spot when you end up somewhere more crowded.

 One way to deliberately practice is to try working on one aspect of dancing at a time, then putting the pieces together.
 This may not look good in the moment, but it'll let you concentrate on and isolate certain aspects of how you move.
 So you might keep everything else fairly still, and only try out different arm movements, or ways of moving your torso.
 Or you could try different ways of stepping back and forth, or moving only one leg at a time.